ibm-cloud-docs/activity-tracker/alerts.md

 8. Add the details for the notification channel that you have chosen.

     For example, for the email notification channel, add one or more recipients, and optionally a time zone.
-The time zone defines the timestamp value that is used for each event that is included in the email.
+The time zone defines the timestamp value of each event that is included in the email.
 To see UTC timestamps, you can select **(GMT +00:00) UTC**.

 9. Click **Save alert**.